 When you do sign up for a free trial, you should expect to be contacted within one business day.
 An additional week may be required to get your booking system ‘live’ and ready to accept reservations on behalf of your hotel.

+Yes, leading providers should and will always have support on hand to troubleshoot, answer questions, and solve any problems.
 No piece of technology ever really exists without any teething problems.
 Even the most popular products in the world, such as Apple, certainly aren’t fool or error proof.

 Every powerful and successful product needs training and support services.
 When you enter into a free trial you should expect your provider to give you full training.
 This should include hands-on guidance from a dedicated staff member and additional resources such as training videos and helpful articles in the form of a customer knowledge base.